 Although it lacks some of the fancy features found in more expensive soundbars, it is a good choice if you want a simple, plug-and-play setup with no sub.

 However, there’s an auto-volume mode that helps to balance out the volume when you watch TV at night.
-It supports surround sound formats such as Dolby Digital and DTS, just like the TCL Alto 6+.
+It supports surround sound formats such as Dolby Digital, DTS, just like the Alto 6+.

 It can’t reproduce the deep bass thump without a subwoofer.
 You won’t feel the power in fast-paced scenes on your favorite TV shows.
-You won’t notice the absence of bass in TV shows unless you listen to EDM or other bass-heavy music.
+You won’t notice the absence of bass in TV shows unless you listen to EDM or other heavy metal music.

 Polk Audio Signa Solo